New South Wales Sputnik suburban carriage stock: History

 Originally painted Tuscan red, from 1973 they were repainted in the Public Transport Commission blue and white livery before the livery was replaced with Indian red in 1976.
-The interiors were originally painted brown and cream with the later repaints being in two-tone green.
+The interiors were originally painted brown and cream with the later repaints being in two-tone green, but not all cars were repainted.

+Due to the scarcity of parts for both the Sputnik and U set motor cars, in 1979, motor cars C3737-C3739 were converted into non-control motor cars numbered N4679-N4681 with their traction motors removed and being converted from power operated doors to manual doors before being converted into trailer carriages in November 1985 retaining the aforementioned numbers but using the "T" classification.

+While they were targeted differently, they were still kept at the same four depots as the other single deck suburban carriages until 1983, when the entire fleet was allocated to Punchbowl.

 In the early 1990s, two sets were repainted in special liveries.
-These were W1 (C3705, T4816, T4807, C3707, C3740, T4812, T4830, and C3710) in a "Sesqui Train" livery, and W2 (C3725, T4810, T4828, C3719, C3714, T4825, T4820, and C3701) in a livery dubbed the "Zoo Train Mk2" as a promotion of Taronga Zoo.
+These were W1 (C3705, C3740, C3707, and C3710) in a "Sesqui Train" livery in celebration of 150 years of the city of Sydney, and W2 (C3701, C3719, C3725 and C3714) in a livery dubbed the "New South Wales Zoo Train MK2" as a promotion of Taronga Zoo.
+Also repainted was trailer T4785 on set "H22" which was repainted as "The Tiger" in March 1991.

 Overhauls of the stock continued up until 1988, with some receiving sliding aluminium Beclawat windows to alleviate rust problems.
 Most of the trailer cars remained in service until the end of single deck operation in January 1992.
+The remaining motor cars remained in service for a slightly longer period because of their powered doors, but they were eventually succeeded by the new "Tangara" T sets built by A Goninan and co.

-The last power cars were withdrawn in November 1993 and large portion of carriages were scrapped across the network alongside the Standard and Tulloch cars that had been retired the year before.
-Several have been preserved.
+The last power cars were withdrawn in November 1993 with a few carriages scrapped across the network alongside the Standard and Tulloch cars that had been retired the same and the year before.
+The last train to be withdrawn was set W2.